 MP for East Wiltshire

 Danny Kruger is a Reform UK MP for East Wiltshire, first elected in 2019.
-He currently serves on the Ecclesiastical Committee (since November 2024) and has held multiple parliamentary committee roles and shadow positions, including as Shadow Minister for Work and Pensions and as Shadow Parliamentary Under-Secretary for Defence.
-He has a record of high party loyalty and voting participation, with attendance above the party average.
+He currently serves on the Ecclesiastical Committee and has held a range of parliamentary roles, including membership of the Work and Pensions Committee and shadow minister positions in Work and Pensions and Defence.

 Generated 21 February 2026